skeoop/skeoop.github.io/index.md

 Final Exam
 </td>
 <td markdown="span">
-14 May 09:00 - 16:00++. (**May Reschedule due to Holiday**)
+Monday, 14 May 09:00 - 16:00++.
-Written and brutal programming exam.
+Written and programming exam. *Dress like a programmer.*
-*Dress like a programmer.*
+Project Presentations after Exam.
 </td>
 <td markdown="span">
-TBA: Presentation and demo of final projects.
+In project demo, please prepare presentation of design and interesting technology.
+Don't just show code in Eclipse (unreadable and not very educational).
 </td>
 </tr>
 </table>